jackmcarthur/bgw_quick_start/README.md

   kgrid.x kgridq.inp kgrid.out kgrid.log
   ```
   4. Use these grids in the `bands` calculations used for `WFN` and `WFNq`.
+*  See tutorials, but note that semiconductors and insulators can generally be calculated with somewhat coarse k-grids.
+Metals however require very fine k-grid sampling to resolve the Fermi surface. `Epsilon` and `Sigma` are compatible with

 #### Advanced DFT settings
 * BerkeleyGW can be used with Meta-GGA and hybrid functionals with certain settings fixed: check the [`pw2bgw.x` input documentation](http://manual.berkeleygw.org/4.0/pw2bgw-input/) for relevant flags.
 In particular, we recommend using the `kih.dat` file rather than `vxc.dat` with the flag `kih_file=.true.` Run `pw2bgw.x` in serial when writing `kih.dat`, and use `use_kih_dat / dont_use_vxcdat` in `sigma.inp`.